Tips to Safely Remove Snow From Your Roof

-For Flat Roofs:
+For Flat Roofs

 If your flat roof is easily accessible from an interior stairway, you may want to shovel the roof, but be careful not to damage the roof covering.
 Make sure you can safely access the roof and stay a safe distance from the edge while you work.
 Better yet, consider hiring a professional to clear the roof.

-For Sloped Roofs:
+For Sloped Roofs

 It may be possible to remove the snow and ice from your sloped roof using a roof rake – a long-handled tool designed specifically for this purpose.
 Stand on the ground and pull as much of the snow off the eaves as you can safely reach.

 If you decide to handle roof snow removal on your own, here are some helpful tips and best practices to help you to remove snow and ice as safely and effectively as possible.

 Snow removal is a hazardous task.
 It’s smart to partner with someone else when removing snow from your roof.
 They can be on the lookout for your safety and get help in an emergency.